 For coffee and chocolate lovers, it is worth mentioning that Venice did not invent coffee, but Venice was the first city to import coffee and to spread its use to the western world.
 To thoroughly enjoy coffee, Venice was the first city to invent dedicated coffee houses which were specialized in the making of coffee and chocolate drinks.

-Famous Arts and Crafts
+Renown Arts and Crafts

 Over the centuries, Venice has developed and refined several arts and crafts such as mask making, book-binding and the creation of beautiful fabrics.
 It is, however, two crafts in particular that brought an incredible prestige to the city: the Murano Glass and the Burano Lace.